International-Yoga-Day

 How is Yoga Day Celebrated?

-Each year, yoga day is celebrated with events around the world.
+Each year, Yoga Day is celebrated with events around the world.
 These include mass yoga sessions in parks, schools, corporate offices, and public spaces.
-Families, schools, and communities come together to perform simple yoga poses, breathing exercises, and meditation practices.
+Families, schools, and communities come together to practice simple yoga poses, breathing exercises, and meditation.

 In schools, children participate in special yoga classes, competitions, and workshops where they learn fun asanas and the importance of mindfulness.
 The focus is on making yoga enjoyable, interactive, and age-appropriate.